offby1/django-simple-deploy/docs/testing/integration_tests.md

 ### Testing and plugins

-To fully test django-simple-deploy, you need to have a plugin installed in editable mode.
+To fully test `django-simple-deploy`, you need to have a plugin installed in editable mode.
 That plugin needs to have an appropriate set of integration tests.
 When developing the core project, I use the `dsd-flyio` plugin.
 (Installing a plugin through PyPI does not include the plugin's tests.)

 You can run tests without a plugin installed, but they are very minimal tests.
 You won't actually be testing the changes that simple deploy makes to a user's project, and you won't be testing the core-plugin interface.

+It's probably worth developing a plugin that's purely used for integration testing.
+The test plugin would make generic changes to the user's project such as modifying settings and adding new files, without being specific to any one platform.

 ### Consider using the `-s` flag